We all know that some gyms are cooler than others. And these workout spots are changing the game to create the ultimate exercise environment.

 Watch a lot of Mark Wahlberg movies, and you’ll think everybody fights in Boston.
 Though, at EverybodyFights, a club founded by George Foreman III, they’re getting fighting fit.
 Taking experience from his boxing career (plus some wisdom from his pops), he’s adding in a splash of holistic, high-intensity fun to train harder and be better.
 And he pulled out all the stops on the workout of your life, creating 12 classes from four disciplines.
 We like TRAINx360 (12 stations of battle ropes, boxing, biking, and more) and BAGxBEATS (hittin’ the heavy bag to music).

-It seems like everybody did gymnastics as a kid, but now that we’re older we seem to have lost touch with things like “stamina” and “grace”.
-And this recent Olympics taught us that gymnasts are strong (synonymous with Simone).
+It seems like everybody at least dabbled in gymnastics as a kid, but now that we’re older, we seem to have lost touch with things like “stamina” and “grace”.
+And if the most recent Olympics taught us anything, it’s that gymnasts are strong (synonymous with Simone).
 Awaken Gymnastics in Denver is for adults like us who want back to the sport… for fitness’ sake.
 All focusing on GST (gymnastics strength training), classes here range from fundamentals (beginners start here), movement, and flexibility to handstands, rings, and tumbling.
-Fitt tip: Learn to laugh at yourself; gymnastics are hard.
+Fitt Tip: Learn to laugh at yourself; gymnastics is hard.

 Yoga and hip hop were practically made for each other.
 How it took humans this long to figure that out is a mystery.
-But now we have Trap Yoga, Namasdrake, and maybe a peaceful savasana with Childish Gambino.
+But now, we have Trap Yoga, Namasdrake, and maybe a peaceful Savasana with Childish Gambino.
 That trend didn’t come out of nowhere, folks.
 Y7 in Brooklyn has been doing that since 2013 (they’re the RUN–D.M.C. of beats + yoga).
 During a 60-minute, candlelit We Flow Hard Vinyasa session, you’ll pour sweat during a bumpin’ flow in the intimate, heated space.
-And it is hot…probably because the tracks are straight fire.
+And it is hot… mostly because the tracks are straight fire.

 We’ll keep you up to date on all things health, fitness and local food in Pittsburgh.